Book a Tour →

 10–21°C

-Brisbane's winter is a genuine revelation for visitors from cold-climate countries — clear blue skies, crisp mornings, warm sunny afternoons, and virtually zero rain.
+Brisbane's winter is a genuine revelation for visitors from cold-climate countries — clear blue skies, crisp mornings, warm sunny afternoons, virtually zero rain.
 It is genuinely exceptional tourism weather.
 If you're visiting from Europe, North America, or southern Australia during their own winters, Brisbane in June–August is about as good as it gets.

-• Clear skies and low humidity — the best outdoor weather
+• Clear skies and low humidity — the best outdoor weather of the year

-• Whale watching season on Stradbroke Island (June–Oct)
+• Whale watching season on Minjerribah (June–October)

-• Peak photography weather — extraordinary clarity
+• Peak photography weather — extraordinary clarity and light

-• June is Brisbane's driest month of the year
+• June is Brisbane's driest month of the year (5 rain days)

 • Ocean too cool for casual swimming (18–20°C)

-• Mornings can be surprisingly cold (8–10°C) — pack a layer
+• Mornings can be cold (8–10°C) — always pack a layer

 🌸 Spring — September to November